Multiverse-Framework/Multiverse/docs/source/tutorials.rst

 Prerequisites
 -------------

-Before you begin, make sure you finished the installation of Multiverse in :ref:`installation`.
+Before you begin, make sure you finished the :ref:`installation` of Multiverse.

 Tutorials
 ---------